PeepaPeepo/Obsidian/Dental Admission Test/Study Guide.md

 - [ ]  Redo Extra Reading Comprehension Practice #1 and 2
 - [ ]  Read any New York Times Article
 - [ ]  Redo 2 QR Question Banks that you found most difficult
-2025 Edition (Updated: 1/22/2025)
- DATBooster | Booster PrepTM

 Day #51
-23

  - [ ]  Use DATBooster’s Keyhole, Top-Front-End, and Pattern Folding Question Banks to practice 15 questions each.
 Try completing these 45 questions within 35 minutes by treating it as a mini-test.
 - [ ]  Use DATBooster’s Angle Ranking, Hole Punching, and Cube Counting Game Challenges and try to make it into the leaderboard.
 - [ ]  Memorize Biology Chapter 1 Booster Cheat Sheets: Biochemistry, Cells & Organelles,